 Some of my side projects are - Microservices using Golang, Nodejs, Thrift, Setting up Kubernetes using Ansible on local Vagrant machines by using kubeadm and without it (aka "from scratch").
 Setting up a complete application on AWS using Terraform, the one which I had set up manually for my AWS Certification.

 Knowing where my efforts are...

-As you can see, I was doing a lot of things parallelly with my day job and the fact that I had to cook my own food everyday (I only started after the curfew) and clean the house too (I was living alone, now I am back at my parents house), it was very very very tiring.
-I didn’t know if I was actually being productive or not!
+As you can see, I was doing a lot of things parallelly with my day job and the fact that I had to cook my food every day (I only started after the curfew) and clean the house too (I was living alone, now I am back at my parent's house), it was very very very tiring.
+I didn't know if I was being productive or not!

 I recalled watching this video on YouTube about using JIRA in daily life to track progress.
-It was quite an interesting video and I will link it here if I am able to find it again.
+It was quite an interesting video and I will link it here if I can find it again.

-Since JIRA is paid and more than what I wanted, I looked at Trello as an alternative.
+Since JIRA is a paid tool and does more than what I want, I looked at Trello as a free & simpler alternative.